-As of June 1st 2019 Intro handlers may bring a toy into the ring for a training run.
+As of June 1st 2019, Intro handlers may bring a toy into the ring for a training run.
 You cannot earn a Qualifying score if you wish to bring a toy into the ring.
 And you must declare that you are training at the start of your run, not in the middle or end.
-This is only allowed at the Intro and Novice Level.
+For safety purposes, toys cannot be in the dog's mouth while performing obstacles.
+A toy can be thrown, or given to the dog, as a reward after performing obstacles.
+Toys thrown should be limited to short distances and never thrown toward the exit gate, or towards the start line dogs.
+Toys are limited to non-squeaky toys.